crow1796/react-redux-simplified/README.md

 # Redux.
 Simplified.

 ### How to use
-1. Clone or Download this repo.
+1. Clone or Download this repo
-2. Copy and Paste the `store/` directory into your project.
+2. Copy and Paste the `store/` directory into your project
 3. In your main React file, just import the `store`.
 ```js
 import store from './store'